anthonyshort/idiomatic-sass/README.md

 * Place the closing brace of a ruleset in the same column as the first character of the ruleset.
 * Separate each ruleset by a blank line.
 * Include a single space before the opening brace of a ruleset.
-* There should be a single line in between variables, at-rules and properties to help make the distinction clear.

 ## Properties

-Formatting of selectors is important and is the key to making code easy to share amongst a team.
-You should follow the rules from [Idiomatic CSS](https://github.com/necolas/idiomatic-css):

 * Include one declaration per line in a declaration block.
 * Use one level of indentation for each declaration.